 When a new committer proposal does provoke a discussion, it is usually not about technical ability, but rather about the person's behavior in the project's discussion forums.
-Sometimes someone shows technical skill and an ability to work within the project's formal guidelines, yet is also consistently belligerent or uncooperative in public forums.
-That's a serious concern; if the person doesn't seem to shape up over time, even in response to hints, then we won't add her as a committer no matter how skilled she is.
+Sometimes someone shows technical skill and an ability to meet the project's formal code contribution standards, yet is also consistently belligerent or uncooperative in public forums.
+That's a serious concern; if the person doesn't seem to shape up over time, even in response to hints, then don't add her as a committer no matter how skilled she is.
 In an open source project, social skills, or the ability to "play well in the sandbox", are as important as raw technical ability.
-Because everything is under version control, the penalty for adding a committer you shouldn't have added is not so much the problems it could cause in the code (review would spot those quickly anyway), but that it might eventually force the project to revoke the person's commit access—an action that is never pleasant and can sometimes be confrontational.
+Because everything is under version control, the penalty for adding a committer you shouldn't have added is not so much the problems it could cause in the code (review would spot those quickly anyway), but that it might eventually force the project to revoke the person's commit access — an action that is never pleasant and can sometimes fragment the whole community.

 The first thing to be said about revoking commit access is: try not to be in that situation in the first place.
 Depending on whose access is being revoked, and why, the discussions around such an action can be very divisive.
 Even when not divisive, they will be a time-consuming distraction from productive work.